 All HR teams want to play their part in creating fair, reasonable, positive-minded workplaces, where discrimination has no place.
 It doesn’t feel like making legal obligations “explicit and enforceable”, with more court cases demonstrating the penalties from not abiding by the Equality Act, will make this an easier task.
 More formal systems and measures to clampdown on the risks, more fear and anxiety, more suspicion, yes.

 It all looks so complex – at least it does when the issue of discrimination is treated in such a legalistic and bureaucratic way.
 The picture is transformed when we start to think in more human terms.
 We’re all just people and sometimes we get things wrong.
 Mistakes are made, but they can be put right.
-Employees who have are worried about how they’re being treated should be able to talk about it; their line managers should have the conversational intelligence to be able to respond in the right ways.
-If open and mature conversations aren’t enough to help solve the situation, then HR should be making more use of mediation.
+Employees who have are worried about how they’re being treated should be able to talk about it; their line managers should have the Conversational Integrity to be able to respond in the right ways.
+If open and mature conversations aren’t enough to help solve the situation, then HR should be making more use of discrimination mediation.

 That way, employees, managers and the organisation get to learn a great deal about themselves, they get to learn about the nature of discrimination, why it happens and how it can be avoided for the future – even if there’s no easy solution and the case ends up having to take a more formal route.
 Legal recriminations and punishments usually only limit the conversation.